(Non-)Koszulness of operads for n-ary algebras, galgalim and other curiosities

 with the generating $\Sigma$-module $E = \{E(a)\}_{a \geq 2}$ such that \begin{itemize} \item[--] $E(2)$ is generated by a degree $0$ bilinear operation $\mu_2 : V \ot V \to V$, \item[--] $E(3)$ is generated by a degree $1$ trilinear operation $\mu_3 : \otexp V3 \to V$, \item[--] $E(4)=0$, and \item[--] $E(5)$ is generated by four $5$-linear degree $2$ operations $\mu_5^1,\mu_5^2,\mu_5^3,\mu_5^4 : \otexp V5 \to V$, \end{itemize} so the minimal model of $\tildeAss$ is of the form

 Notice the gap in the arity $4$ generators!
 We do not know the exact form of the pieces $E(a)$, $a \geq 6$, of the generating $\Sigma$-module $E$, but we know that they do not contain elements of degrees $\leq 2$.
-Their Euler characteristics can be read off from the inverse of the Poincar\'e series $g_{\sstildeAss}(t) = t + t^2 + t^3$, and one gets
+We can still, however, determine the Euler characteristic of the generating $\Sigma$-module using Proposition~\ref{Jaruska_mi_udelala_svickovou!!}.